 On your own you can observe symptoms of early chronic illness in your own dogs.
-Go through the list, and if any of your dogs have any of these symptoms, my suggestion is to email me for a Questionnaire, because your dog does have symptoms of illness.
+Go through the list, and if any of your dogs/cats have any of these symptoms, my suggestion is to email me for a Questionnaire, because your dog does have symptoms of illness.

 For the definition of the homeopathic terms see below.

 Latent Psora in Dogs

 1) Poor development; uneven, small body; irregular or small teeth.

 2) Hair does not grow in well; thin, poor color; loss of undercoat; dry, lusterless hair.

 3) Doggy odor; skin odor; oiliness of the coat.

 4) Itchiness, even mild itchiness, without evident lesions.
 Tendency for base of tail to be first affected area, or the feet.